Beige-Coffee/programming-lightning-intro/.tutorial/05-pay-to-public-key-hash-c.md

 ```

 You can see we use `Builder::new()` to construct a new empty Builder object.
 From there we can chain calls to `push_opcode` and `push_pubkey_hash` to build up the script we want.
 Finally, we call the `into_script()` method to convert the Builder into the Script that our function needs to return.

+### When you think you have the solution, click the big green ```Run``` button at the top of the screen to make sure the unit tests are still passing.